 The doctor is very happy to take calls if there are problems or questions after surgery.
 You will be given contact details following the surgery for emergency contact.

-If you have a current referral letter and Medicare have your bank account details, your Medicare claim will be automatically lodged by us for you upon full payment of your consultation fees at the appointment.
-Your benefit will be paid directly into your bank generally within 24-48 hours.
+If you have a current referral letter and Medicare have your bank account details, your paid account will be automatically lodged by us to Medicare on your behalf at the end of the day.
+Your rebate will be paid directly into your bank generally within 24-48 hours.

-Please note from 1 July 2016, Medicare benefits will only be paid directly to your nominated bank account.
-Payments by cheque will no longer be available.
+Please note, Medicare rebates are now only paid direct to your nominated bank account.
+Payments by cheque are no longer available.

-- Yes – a portion of your surgery costs are claimable through Medicare at standard rebate rates.
+- Yes – a portion of your surgery costs are typically claimable through Medicare.
+We can explain more when we give you your fee estimate.

 Disclaimer: The information provided on these pages is for general information only and should not replace individual medical advice.
 Please speak with Dr Kuzniarz directly regarding your specific situation.